When Hummingbirds are Migrating to Your Area

 The arrival of the hummingbirds is one of the highlights of spring.
-Most years, they surprise me, zipping around the yard before I’ve even thought about hanging out my feeder.
+Most years, they surprise us, zipping around the yard before we’ve even thought about hanging out the feeder.
 As spring moves northward, so do the birds, following the above freezing temperatures and spring blooms.

 Here are some resources and a handy chart to help you get ready for hummingbirds in your yard.